 Achieving Work-Life Balance

 Using the NCFDD resources, we will explore strategies for achieving work-life balance in our academic lives, including tips on how to say "no"!

 Tips for helping your graduate students develop their strengths, work through challenges, and achieve excellence in their chosen fields.

-Tenure-track faculty who are new to the University are strongly encouraged to attend.
-Participants who complete at least four sessions will be given priority for a small number of fellowships to be awarded by the College for the NCFDD Faculty Success Program (FSP).
-More details on these fellowships will be forthcoming.
+While all junior faculty in the College are welcomed to participate, CAS tenure-track faculty who are new to the University are strongly encouraged to attend.
+Participants who complete at least five of the six planned sessions this year will be given priority for a small number of fellowships to be awarded by the College for the NCFDD Faculty Success Program (FSP).
+More details on these fellowships will be announced later in the year.